josejuansanchez/microbit-ble-spotify/projects/ble-remote-control/README.md

 }
 ```

-## How to build an deploy the project
+## How to build and deploy the project

 1. Install [node.js][2].